Bookplates, or ex libris, are printed labels pasted on the inside cover of a book to display its ownership, especially in private libraries.

 Carolian Style 1650-1700

-In the middle of the 17th Century, the so-called Carolian style bookplate often consisted of a coat of arms surrounded by wreaths or palms.
+In the middle of the 17th Century, the Carolian style bookplate emerged.
+It often consisted of a coat of arms surrounded by wreaths or palms.

 Early Armorial 1690-1720

-The Early Armorial style bookplate consisted of a coat of arms surrounded by ornamental drapery (mantling) coming down from a helmet.
+The Early Armorial style bookplate consists of a coat of arms, surrounded by drapery (mantling) coming down from a helmet.

 OWNER Jackson Family, probably the Jacksons of Ballybay Volumes in Armagh Robinson Library with the Jackson bookplate: at least 32

-The coat of arms in this bookplate probably belongs to the Jackson family of Ballybay, who founded the linen industry in that area.
+The coat of arms in this bookplate probably belongs to the Jackson family of Ballybay.
+The Ballybay Jacksons founded the linen industry in that area.

 Jacobean Style 1700-1745

 In the early 18th century the so-called Jacobean armorial became popular.
-This type of bookplate consists of a symmetrical frame with mantling, however less exuberant than in the Early Armorial style.
+This type of bookplate consists of a symmetrical frame, also with mantling.
+However, this mantling was less exuberant than in the Early Armorial style.
 The bookplate is sometimes decorated with shells, cherubs’ heads and animals.
 A distinctive feature in some of the Jacobean armorial bookplates is a horizontal plinth below the shield.